Wildlife Management Area General Regulations

 Wanton waste: Hunters are required to retrieve all crippled or dead game, if possible, and are prohibited from disposing of dead wildlife on WMAs.

-Wheelchair-bound hunts: Zones, or blinds are open to hunters who are totally and permanently confined to a wheelchair as certified by a physician.
+Wheelchair-bound hunts: Zones or blinds are open to hunters who are totally and permanently confined to a wheelchair as certified by a physician.
 On wheelchair-bound big game hunts, each wheelchair-bound hunter must be accompanied by a non-hunting assistant (age 16 years or older), except on Cordell Hull WMA where the assistant may also participate in hunting.
-On wheelchair-bound waterfowl hunts, each wheelchair-bound hunter must be accompanied by at least one, but not more than three assistants (at least one of whom must be age 16 years or older), who may also participate in hunting.
+On wheelchair-bound waterfowl hunts, each wheelchair-bound hunter must be accompanied by at least one, but not more than three (3) assistants (at least one of whom must be age 16 years or older), who may also participate in hunting.

 Big Game Hunting on WMAs

-WMA permits are not transferable.
+WMA Permits are not transferable.

-Young Sportsman’s Hunts: Young Sportsman’s deer hunts are for youths age 6–16 unless otherwise noted.
+Young Sportsman’s Hunts: Young Sportsman’s deer hunts are for youths ages 6–16 unless otherwise noted.
 Proper licenses and permits required.
-Each youth must be accompanied by a non-hunting adult 21 years of age or older.
-Both adult and youth must wear 500 square inches of fluorescent orange.
+Each youth must be accompanied by a non-hunting adult 21 years of age or older, who must remain in a position to take immediate control of the hunting device.
+Both adult and youth must wear 500 square inches of fluorescent orange/pink.

 Muzzleloading firearms are legal on all gun hunts except where indicated under the individual WMA listings.